meetsik24/konvo/docs/README.md

 npm run build
 ```

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory: